zeroxbt/ot-node-withdraw-tokens/README.md

 (optional) Set minimumWithdrawalAmount in config.json to withdraw only if available tokens are above a certain threshold (default is 10)

 Set managementWallet bip32path in config.json.
 This path is used to derive the wallet keys with which the transactions will be signed.
-You can find the path in the Ledger Live app : accounts -> select account -> wrench icon -> advanced -> value of "freshAddressPath"
+You can find the path in the Ledger Live app : accounts -> select management wallet account -> wrench icon -> advanced -> value of "freshAddressPath"

 Add RPCs in config.json.
 There are a few free rpcs that don't require making accounts :